mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 > *High-performance filesystem:*
 > * **Lustre Storage** - User storage is available on a high-performance Lustre-based filesystem
 >   having 210 TB of usable space.
 This is used for temporary input files, supporting data files,
->   work files, and output files associated with computational tasks run on the cluster.
+>   work files, and output files associated with computational tasks ran on the cluster.
 The
 >   filesystem  is accessible to all of the processor cores via Omni-path Infiniband.
 >
 >   The Lustre filesystem is not backed up nor are there snapshots to recover deleted files.
 However,